 I have a BA in Broadcast Communications, but quickly realized that computer hardware/software was going to be a more stable career.
 It has been fun, though, to create web-based training, which brings the two disciplines together.
 I have programmed in Cobol, done systems administration (HP-3000/HP-9000), done user and customer support, and been an operations supervisor.
 I later found my calling as a technical instructor and software consultant for over 17 years specializing in the Remedy / BMC Remedy ITSM Suite.
 I feel quite fortunate that teaching software classes has taken me all over the world...when it was still fun to fly.
 It didn't hurt that Remedy's policy was that you could fly business class after the third international trip.
 Since I was almost commuting to London for a while, that worked well for the later trips to Japan and China.
-I have visited more countries than most and enjoyed every bit of it with camera in hand.
+I am luckly to have visited more countries than most and enjoyed every bit of it with camera in hand.
 I was always awe struck by the unique cultures of each country.
 I found Asia to be the most fascinating because it was the most different.
 That travel experience gives me that much more to talk about when meeting new friends on HF!

 An unusual and amazing experience was volunteering with a documentary film crew and going to Dharamsala, India to interview His Holiness the Dalai Lama.
 We were there for three weeks, in 1999, during monsoon.
 I have never seen so much rain in my life!
 I have a prayer shawl that was presented to me by his holiness after the interview.
 Some of my video footage was used in the documentary film, "Dalai Lama Renaissance," narrated by Harrison Ford.

 My father and I attempted to get into HAM radio when I was in high school, but I just didn't have the patience or focus.
 So I settled for CB radio.